 Most, if not all credible and legitimate CBD companies will have this posted up on their website for you to see.

 Other things to look out for when purchasing your next CBD product includes:

 - Where does the company source its hemp?

 - What method of extraction has been used?

 - Does the product’s formula contain organic and all-natural ingredients?
 Are any dangerous synthetic cannabinoids used?

 - Is the company open, honest, and transparent with its information?
 Does it give you customer guarantees?

-At SoulSome, for example, we make sure everything on the list above is ticked off.
-We use naturally-sourced, organic, non-GMO hemp and other beneficial ingredients in all our formulas.
+At Soulsome, for example, we make sure everything on the list above is ticked off.
+We use only two ingredients: Organically, indoor grown hemp flower extract plus Organic virgin hemp seed oil.
 Each product is also third-party tested by accredited laboratories to ensure safety, legality and purity.

 If you’d like to learn more about what to look out for when purchasing CBD products, follow the link here.